dannylessio/auto-build-OpenRTK/README.md

 Requirements:
 - A good internet connection.
 - Enough RAM memory.
-If you have less than 2 GB, make sure to have enabled a swap partition.
+If you have less than 2 GB, make sure that you have a swap partition enabled.
 - C/C++ compiler.
 - Cmake.
 - Git.
 - Wget.

 How to use it:
-- Create an empty directory that will hosts RTK and ITK sources.
+- Create an empty directory that will host both RTK and ITK sources.
 - Enter to this folder.
 - Download this [file](https://raw.githubusercontent.com/dannylessio/auto-build-RTK/master/auto_build_RTK.sh) with Wget:<br>
   ```